IELTS Speaking Practice | Equipment, Hi-Tech Equipment

 Do you think computers (and other hi-tech electronic equipment) might one day replace teachers?

-No, well, not in the near future, it's unlikely that a computer will replace a teacher, for many reasons but the main one is at the moment the ability of a computer to interpret and explain information to students in a relevant and interesting manner is lacking - there is also the ability to interact with different students and perceive the subtle nuances of human speech, interaction and behaviour which would cause problems.
+No, well, not in the near future, it's unlikely that a computer will replace a teacher, for many reasons but the main one is at the moment the ability of a computer to interpret and explain information to students in a relevant and interesting manner is lacking - there is also the ability to interact with different students and perceive the subtle nuances of human speech, interaction, and behavior which would cause problems.

 While computers can gather, store and present information very effectively - the art of discussion and debate, which is essential for students to develop their skills, is not readily available with computers.
 Maybe at some point in the future when artificial intelligence is sufficiently advanced - it might happen.